-Please bear in mind that as it is the Landlord’s building, they are perfectly entitled to say no to many or all of the suggestions we suggest, even if it appears completely unreasonable to do so.
-In such circumstances, you need to weigh up the pros and cons of agreeing to the Landlord requirements or seeking alternative premises.
+Please bear in mind that, as it is the Landlord’s building, they are perfectly entitled to say no to many, or all, of the suggestions we make, even if it appears completely unreasonable to do so.
+In such circumstances, you need to weigh up the pros and cons of agreeing to the Landlord’s requirements or seeking alternative premises.

 Jersey leases typically seek quarterly advance payments of rental.
-For a new start-up, you may wish to consider monthly payments to assist with cash flow.
-Also, make sure consideration is given to how the Landlord seeks to increase future rental.
-Check the proposed terms as to whether this is to be JRPI or in line with market or both.
+For a new start-up, you may wish to consider monthly payments, to assist with cash flow.
+Also, make sure consideration is given as to how the Landlord seeks to increase future rental.
+Check the proposed terms as to whether this is to be JRPI, or in line with market or both.

 You should be careful to consider what responsibilities you have in relation to repairs and decoration.
-Never underestimate how much it may cost to maintaining and keeping your office space in good repair.
-It is always good practice to request a schedule of condition at the outset so you can use this as a benchmark.
+Never underestimate how much it may cost to maintain and keep your office space in good repair.
+It is always good practice to request a schedule of condition at the outset, so you can use this as a benchmark.

 You should always ensure you have a right to assign the lease.
 That way, you know that you won’t have to find a way of keeping up with rental payments until the end of the lease for a Property you would rather be without.

 Always consider a break clause in the lease.
-It might be especially useful to have a right to break relatively early on like at the third anniversary of the lease, so that if the business really isn’t working out, at least you can get out of the lease with minimum fuss.
-However one should note that this may have an effect on rental levels, it will all depend upon negotiation.
+It might be especially useful to have a right to break relatively early on, such as at the third anniversary of the lease, so that if the business really isn’t working out, at least you can get out of the lease with minimum fuss.
+However, one should note that this may have an effect on rental levels; it will all depend upon negotiation.

 Carl Parslow | Partner | Jersey Business Legal Services

 For advice, assistance or further information on Jersey commercial lease start up or commercial property please do not hesitate to call 630530 or email us on email@example.com